faenrandir/a_careful_examination/communications/response_to_callister_bom_man_made_or_god_given.md

 It seems that Joseph was capable of generating scripture *ad hoc* (e.g., the Book of Abraham, the Book of Moses, and the Doctrine and Covenants), and so we do not necessarily expect to see a trail during the generative process (see [this discussion on compenential creativity theory](https://www.reddit.com/r/mormon/comments/b0stiu/creativity_theory_and_the_origin_of_the_book_of/)).
 And, as previously discussed, Joseph consulted and [inserted significant material]({{ "/joseph-consulting-clarkes-commentary/" | relative_url }}) from Clarke's commentary into the Joseph Smith Translation without leaving a single historical trace of such insertion---we only know that it happened via textual inference.

 Hard data also seems inherently difficult to come by for conspiracies because---by definition---those involved in a conspiracy are working to hide and obfuscate data that might expose the fraud.
-We see a parallel to this in Joseph Smith's polygamy where he instructs [the recipients of a letter](https://www.josephsmithpapers.org/paper-summary/letter-to-the-whitneys-18-august-1842/1#full-transcript) to "burn this letter as soon as you read it."
-Hence, Joseph was not necessarily adverse to destroying evidence that he wished to hide from others.
+The historical record suggests at least [two instances]({{ "/joseph-smith-instructed-others-to-burn-communication/" | relative_url }}) where Joseph instructed others to burn communication.

 Finally---and most importantly---there is ample textual evidence to demonstrate that the Book of Mormon came from the mind of someone in the early 1800s, as will be demonstrated in the next section on doctrine.